stebogit/turf-sandbox/readme.md

 - Register the app on GitHub to obtain the `ClientID` and `ClientSecret` for the app
 - From the browser the client makes a request to the `https://github.com/login/oauth/authorize` with the appropriate app's `ClientID`
-- The above operation allows the user to authorizes the client to access the user's GitHub data and redirects the user to the callback URL we defined when registering app
+- The above operation allows the user to authorize the client to access the user's GitHub data and redirects the user to the callback URL we defined when registering app
 - Now (here on the server) with the use of the obtained `RequestToken` in addition to `ClientID` and `ClientSecret` we call `https://github.com/login/oauth/access_token` to request an API `AccessToken`